Pictures

 The blade and scabbard are marked with the Letter Code, as was customary from 1940-1945.

-According to M1884/98 III researcher Andrej 'Andy' Blazicek, the serial number suffix is an "N".
-WKC used special Sutterlin font which is difficult to decipher.
+According to M1884/98 researcher Andrej 'Andy' Blazicek, the serial number suffix is an "N".
+WKC used a special German Sutterlin font which is difficult to decipher.

 Scabbard: "42 cvl" and "9578" over “N”